Collateral Securities to secure an Education Loan

 What assets can you use as collateral to secure a loan?

-Below is the answer for What can be kept as collateral for education loan?
+Below is the answer: What can be kept as collateral for an education loan?

-- Insurance policies – Financiers will also accept LIC policies as collateral to secure loans for education in the occurrence that it’s an insurance policy that is a term.
+Insurance policies – Financiers will also accept LIC policies as collateral to secure loans for education if it’s an insurance policy that is a term.
 A few banks will look at insurance policies from only LIC and bank-linked insurance companies such as SBI Life which the State Bank of India owns.
 It is possible to get 75-100% loans based on the surrender amount of your insurance policies.

-- Mutual funds – Mutual funds may also be used as collateral for educational loans; however, only a handful of banks allow it to be used as security.
+Mutual funds – Mutual funds may also be used as collateral for educational loans; however, only a handful of banks allow them to be used as security.
 It is also a daunting and time-consuming process.
 Banks also are only considering about 50% value of the loan amount based on the market price.
-It is much better to sell your shares all at once and then open an FD based on the proceeds instead.
+It is much better to sell your shares all at once and then open an FD based on the proceeds.

 Which properties are freely accepted for loans to study abroad?